Dzada/first-project/readme.md

-This project created for my assistant user - Dzadavin.
+This project is created for my assistant user - Dzadavin.